michigan-traffic-lab/Dense-Deep-Reinforcement-Learning/README.md

 # Usage

-All the data, code, and results are stored in `/data_analysis` folder.
-In this project, several performance metrics are analyzed, including time-to-collision, post-encroachment-time, bumper-to-bumper distance, crash rate, crash type, and crash severity.
-In this section, we will use the post-encroachment-time (PET) analysis as an example, while all other performance metrics follow the same procedure.
-The code for each performance metric analysis is stored in a separate jupyter notebook.
+The project contains a `data_analysis` folder that stores all data, code, and results.
+The project analyzes various performance metrics such as time-to-collision, post-encroachment-time, bumper-to-bumper distance, crash rate, crash type, and crash severity.
+This section will focus on the post-encroachment-time (PET) analysis as an example, while the same procedure applies to all other performance metrics.
+Each performance metric analysis has a separate Jupyter notebook that contains its respective code.

 > For jupyter notebook usage, please refer to https://docs.jupyter.org/en/latest/

-For the convenience of usage, we provide three running modes as illustrated in the following figure.
-Specifically, there exist three steps to reproduce the experiment results:
+To make it user-friendly, we offer three running modes, as depicted in the figure below.
+To replicate the experimental results, follow these three steps:

 * **1. Raw data generation**
 * **2. Data processing**
 * **3. Data analysis**

-As the raw data generation is time-consuming (e.g., 72,000 core*hours are needed for the NDE testing experiment), we also provide the data generated in our experiments, so users can use the data to skip the first two steps (Mode 1) or the first step (Mode 2) for quick reproduction.
-Specifically, there are three running modes as follows:
+Since generating raw data is a time-consuming process (e.g., NDE testing experiment requires 72,000 core*hours), we have included the data generated during our experiments for users to quickly replicate the results without the first two steps (Mode 1) or the first step (Mode 2).
+There are three running modes available:

 * **Mode 1 (recommended)**: data analysis (step 3) using the data generated in our experiments;
 * **Mode 2**: data processing (step 2) and data analysis (step 3) using the data generated in our experiments;